 Think Long-term, Not Seasonally

 When the holidays are in full effect, it’s hard to think and plan for the upcoming year.
-But seasonal CX, good and bad, will impact business well beyond the next few months.
+But seasonal CX, good and bad, will impact business well beyond the next two months.
 As you work now to prepare for the rush, be mindful of the long-term focus.
 Look for solutions that will help you continue to improve CX all year.
-And when the holidays roll around again, you’ll know how to convert seasonal shopping into future profits.
+When the holidays roll around again, you’ll know how to convert more seasonal shopping into future profits.

-To learn more about the Vanson Bourne research, as well as how a cloud-based contact center solution can help improve your CX and lower costs, check out Contact Centers: The Moment of Truth for Your Brand.
+To learn more about the Vanson Bourne research, as well as how a cloud-based contact center solution can help improve your CX and lower costs during the holidays and all year long, check out Contact Centers: The Moment of Truth for Your Brand.